Thoughts on contemporary kids’ media.

 Since then, I’ve worked at University of California, Berkeley (2003-2005), Fordham University in New York City (2005-2009), and I’ve been at University of Wisconsin, Madison since 2009.
 I’m still interested in textuality, but in a “lived” textuality, in how texts interact with audiences.
 I’ve written on intertextuality and paratextuality, parody and satire, television’s place in culture and society, authorship, global media reception and distribution (via piracy especially), and all sorts of audiences, whether fans or haters and dislikers.
 That said, my intellectual curiosity ranges far and wide, and I’ve enjoyed editing and other academic service roles when they readily construct excuses to read more broadly.

 Outside of academia, I’m a proud dad to an awesome, funny, crazy child with inexhaustible energy and curiosity, and she and I watch a lot of children’s television and read a lot of children’s books together.
-And currently, I sit on the Board of Jurors for the Peabody Awards, which has forced me to watch even more television in recent years than would be usual, yet that has thankfully made of me an avid documentary watcher and podcast listener.
+I recently finished a six year term on the Board of Jurors for the Peabody Awards, which forced me to watch even more television in recent years than would be usual, but I now “just” watch for fun again.